stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 The above functions can be invoked with a NULL `soap` context, but we will be responsible to use `delete T` to remove this instance from the unmanaged heap.

+The allocation functions return NULL when memory allocation failed.

 🔝 [Back to table of contents](#)

 Special classes and structs                                           {#toxsd10}